avinor/terraform-azurerm-virtual-network-hub/README.md

 Diagnostics settings can be sent to either storage account, event hub or Log Analytics workspace.
 The variable `diagnostics.destination` is the id of receiver, ie. storage account id, event namespace authorization rule id or log analytics resource id.
 Depending on what id is it will detect where to send.
-Unless using event namespace the `eventhub_name` is not required, just set to `null` for storage account and log analytics workspace.
+Unless using event namespace the `eventhub_name` is not required for storage account and log analytics workspace.

 Setting `all` in logs and metrics will send all possible diagnostics to destination.
 If not using `all` type name of categories to send.